The Steinbright Career Development Center

 Additional Requirements for International Students

 International students should consult with International Students and Scholars Services (ISSS) to determine their eligibility before going out on co-op.
-And those students, whose primary language is not English, must also demonstrate business-usage English proficiency to the Graduate Co-op Coordinator.
+All students must demonstrate business-usage English proficiency to the Graduate Co-op Coordinator.

 Program Structure and Process